The E. M. Viquesney "Spirit of the American Doughboy" Database

 Ceremonies were preceded by a parade from South High School to the park at 25th and C Streets.
 In the line of march were General Uhl and his aides, Mayor Butler, members of the five local VFW posts and auxiliaries, representatives of the Disabled American Veterans, United Spanish War Veterans, American Legion posts, American War Mothers, the South High School band, Union Pacific and Melting Pot Legion drum corps, and representatives of 23 South Omaha civic bodies.

 Our thanks to Lynn Sullivan of the Omaha Public Library for her research which revealed three old Omaha World Herald articles containing photos which confirmed this statue to be a Viquesney.
-Although one of the articles describes the statue as "bronze", this is one of Viquesney's 1934 copyright revision models made of cast zinc.
-One of the finishes available was a copper coating which made the statue appear to be made of bronze.
+Although one of the articles describes the statue as "bronze", this is one of Viquesney's 1934 copyright models made of cast zinc.
+One of the finishes available was a thin bronze coating which made the statue appear to be made of bronze, and it was this fact that caused the Federal Trade Commission in 1936 to ban Viquesney from using the term "cast bronze metal" in describing this model.